Non-asymptotic convergence rates for the plug-in estimation of risk measures: Introduction

 Risk is a pervasive aspect of the financial industry as every single financial decision carries a certain amount of risk.
 Correctly quantifying riskiness is therefore of central importance for financial institutions.
-To this aim, a rigorous axiomatic approach to risk management was initiated by Artzner et.\ al.\ \cite{Artzner1999} and matured into an impressive theory of \emph{risk measures}.
-We refer the unfamiliar reader to Definition \ref{def:risk.measure.l.infty}.
-Prime examples of risk measures are the \emph{average value at risk} of Rockafellar and Uryasev \cite{Rock-Ury00} the \emph{optimized certainty equialents} of Ben-Tal and Teboulle \cite{Ben-Teb,ben-tal02}, or the \emph{shortfall risk} of F\"ollmer and Schied \cite{foellmer02}.
-In this paper we discuss the estimation of risk measures.

-Let us first consider the case of plain risk measures, without trading or optimization issues.
-Denote the underlying by $S$ and by $\mu$ its distribution, that is, $\mu$ is a probability measure on some measurable space $\mathcal{X}$ and $S$ is a random variable distributed according to $\mu$.
-Given a financial position $F\colon\mathcal{X}\to\mathbb{R}$ written on S, the task is to compute $\rho^\mu(F):=\rho(F(S))$ where $\rho$ is a \emph{law invariant convex risk measure}.
-In practice however, the true distribution $\mu$ is unavailable, and one often resort to historical data.
-This means that instead of $\rho^\mu(F)$ one computes the (plug-in) \emph{estimator} $\rho^{\mu_N}(F)$, where $\mu_N$ is the empirical measure built from $N$ i.i.d.\ historical observations of the underlying $S$.
-As we will soon observe, while this estimator is \emph{consistent}, it typically \emph{underestimates} the true risk $\rho^\mu(F)$.
-Thus an essential question for risk managers is:
+The idea is often to consider the profit and loss $F(S)$ resulting from an investment in assets $S$.
+A fundamental innovation (that can be traced back to the work of H.~Markovitz \cite{markowitz1952} in the 1950s) allowing to quantify the risk of $F(S)$ was the introduction of the concept of risk measures, which allows to assign a \emph{numerical value} $\rho(F(S))$ to the profit and loss $F(S)$ depending on the agent's risk aversion.
+In other words, one can focus on a single number to make decisions rather than on the whole distribution of the loss.
+As a consequence, computing $\rho(F(S))$ becomes an essential task for the risk manager.

+For a long time, the value at risk (VaR) has been the industry standard for risk management.
+As a result, the numerical simulation of VaR (i.e.\ of quantiles) is well-understood, and various methods can be found in \cite{Glass-Hei-Shah,Jorion,Hong09,Jin-Fu-Xiong2003} and in their references.
+However, there are many criticisms for the VaR\footnote{See for instance McNeil et.~al.\ \cite[Section 2.2]{McNeil15} for ample discussion.}, so much so that the Basel Committee on Banking Supervision which oversees risk management for financial institutions has recommended since 2013 to use expected shortfall (also known as average value at risk (AVaR) or conditional value at risk) as the benchmark risk measure \cite{Basel}.

+Intuitively, the AVaR at level $u\in (0,1)$ can be understood as the average of all $\mathrm{VaR}_v$ over $v \in (u,1)$.
+Thus, it does not only take into account occurrence of large losses, but also their size.
+The estimation of AVaR (in the context of portfolio optimization) was for instance considered by Rockafellar and Uryasev \cite{Rock-Ury00} who fundamentally used the fact that the AVaR at level $u$ of the loss $F(S)$ can be written as

+This representation shows, in particular, that AVaR is almost \emph{risk neutral} for very large losses as it is linear in the tails.
+This prompted the generalization to convex risk measures that behave nonlinearly both in the tail and the center of the distribution, including for instance the optimized certainty equivalent (OCE) obtained by replacing the function $x\mapsto \frac{1}{1-u}x^+$ in \eqref{eq:avar.oce.def} by a convex loss function $l\colon\mathbb{R}\to\mathbb{R}$, see Ben-Tal and Teboulle \cite{Ben-Teb,ben-tal02}, or the shortfall risk measure (SF) defined in a similar spirit, see F\"ollmer and Schied \cite{foellmer02} (and Section \ref{sec:main.avar.etc} for details).